alandmoore/pystump/README.rst

 PyStump is built on Flask, Python, and SQLite.

-Much of PyStump's codebase was originally borrowed from another project, .. _OmegaHymnal:http://www.alandmoore.com/omegahymnal/omegahymnal.html .
+Much of PyStump's codebase was originally borrowed from another project, `OmegaHymnal <http://www.alandmoore.com/omegahymnal/omegahymnal.html>`.

 Who would use this?